latest nhpb_banner 1__compressed2

 Capital Area Food Bank, Virginia location is at 6833 Hill Park Drive, Lorton, VA 22079.
 Dial (571) 482-4770 or (202) 644-9807.
 They work with hundreds of partners in Northern Virginia, the most densely populated part of the state.
 The service area is Arlington, Fairfax County as well as city, Prince William County, Alexandria, as well as the cities of Falls Church, Manassas as well as Manassas Park.

 • These Capital Area Food bank locations support the northern Virginia area.
 They can provide free food through partnerships with non-profits, churches, and organizations like the Salvation Army.
-They often have information on other resources, such as Thanksgiving and Christmas meals, clothing for work or school, or government programs such as food stamps.
+They often have information on other resources, such as Thanksgiving and Christmas meals, or government programs such as food stamps.
+They also have classes around helping people get cheap groceries that have a limited budget.

 Get free food from mobile pantries or find fresh produce from Capital Area Food Bank partners.
 Or get help in applying for SNAP food stamps, WIC baby formula, the BackPack Program, or Kids Cafe, among other resources.
 Dial a number above, or try the main site at (202) 644-9800.